tahsrz/SunsetWars/README.md

 **The v3.6 Master Vault (`pulse_master_v3_6.hat`) links 24 core intelligence units across a global visual grid.**

----By moving away from traditional "Exact Matching" (SQL) and "Semantic Guessing" (Vector DBs), we at the Sunset Collective have established the **v3.6 Analytic Handshake**: A protocol that encodes Information Density, Provenance, and Geographic Origin directly into the binary layer.
+---By moving away from traditional "Exact Matching" (SQL) and "Semantic Guessing" (Vector DBs), we at the Sunset Collective have established a protocol that encodes Information Density and Geographic Origin directly into the binary layer.

 ## 🏗️ New in v3.6: The Intelligence Protocol